IgnitionBoulder/2015week2/deliverables/README.md

 ##Week 2: Introduction to Ruby
 ###Intro to the Back End
 ####Required
-What is the difference between front- and back-end development?<br>
+**What is the difference between front- and back-end development?**<br>
+Front-end development is the part of the code that is  usually visible to the user in the form of an interface.
+The main purpose of the front-end code is to interact with user, as well as present the data in a well-defined style and matter.
+Front-end developers use coding languages like HTML, CSS, and Javascript.
+These developers code what the designer creates.<br> The Back-end developer will then make that page or application functional.
+Meaning while the fron-end interacts with the user, the back-end interacts with the server.
+Back-end code uses languages like PHP, Ruby, Python, or .Net.
+This connects it with the database to look up, save or change data and return it back to the user in form of front-end code.
-Why do you need to install Ruby but not HTML/CSS?
+**Why do you need to install Ruby but not HTML/CSS?**<br>

 Read the [intro to back end on the Odin Project](http://www.theodinproject.com/web-development-101/introduction-to-the-back-end) description, and the [What is: Back-end web development](http://blog.generalassemb.ly/what-is-back-end-web-development/) blog post.